Definition of Rhyme

 By Warmwell Cross on to a Cove I know,

 And Time have placed his finger on me there”

 This refers to matching sounds at the end of intervening lines.

 Function of Rhyme

 As discussed above, a rhyme serves two distinct functions in the art of writing poetry:

-- It makes recital of poetry a pleasurable experience for the readers as the repetitive pattern renders musicality and rhythm to it
+- 2. It makes recital of poetry a pleasurable experience for the readers as the repetitive patterns renders musicality and rhythm to it

-W.H Auden gives his views on the function of rhyme and other tools of prosody saying that these are like servants that a master is to use them in ways he wants.
+W.H Auden gives his views on the function of rhyme and other tools of prosody saying that these are like servants that a master uses in the ways he wants.